 One of the main concerns users have while using any email service provider is that – Will it let me send large files as attachments?
 Different email providers offer different attachment limits.
-Gmail allows files of up to 25MB as attachments, Hotmail and Yahoo allow 10MB.
+Gmail allows files of up to 25MB as attachments, Outlook, Hotmail and Yahoo allow 10MB.

 Outlook.com offers a seamless experience when attaching files.
-While you will continue to be able to send attachments of size up to 33MB by attaching them to the mail itself, for files exceeding 10MB to 300MB, it now offers a smooth way of sending them – using SkyDrive!
-You can now use SkyDrive to share single files up to 300 MB – or hundreds of smaller ones – in one email!
+While you will continue to be able to send attachments of size up to 33MB by attaching them to the mail itself, for files exceeding 33MB, it now offers a smooth way of sending them – using OneDrive!
+You can now use OneDrive to share single files up to even 10GB – or hundreds of smaller ones – in one email!

 The beauty of this feature is that you don’t have to leave the mail you are composing and it is so convenient to use that you do not even realize that you are using any other service.

 Large attachments may take a long time to upload – and it all depends on your Internet speed.